The rhythm of the liturgical seasons

 All Souls Day, also known as “The Commemoration of all the Faithful Departed” is observed on November 2.
 As we honor all of our beloved dead, we pray for their eternal rest in heaven and ask them to pray for us that we may be found worthy of the eternal gift of Heaven.

 The Commemoration of All the Faithful Departed is also rooted in ancient Christian tradition, as attested to by the 2nd century Christian historian Tertullian.
 St. Odilo of Cluny established a memorial of all the faithful departed in 988 AD.
-This celebration was officially acepted for the whole Roman Church in the 13th century.
+This celebration was officially accepted for the whole Roman Church in the 13th century.
 All Souls Day is an especially rich cultural experience for Hispanic/Latino Catholics, who call it “Día de los Muertos” or “The Day of the Dead.”

 The Church has a long tradition of remembering those who have died, to the love and mercy of God.
 We do this in a special way on the Feast of All Souls’ Day observances and throughout November.
 Our Book of Remembrance with the names of the dead is in the Narthex during October for you to add the names of loved ones who have passed away.
 The Mass of Remembrance is typically held in November.
 Many who are grieving have expressed their gratitude for the outpouring of support offered by the parish community at this liturgy.
 Please plan to attend and join your prayers with those of the entire parish community as we express our faith, our belief in the resurrection and offer support to the grieving.
 All are welcome!!